be-green/research-diary/tasks/Today's Tasks.md

 - [ ] [[Table for Innovation Stuff]]
 - [ ] [[All of the things we assume]]
 - [ ] [[Wage Plot]]
+- [ ] combine figures 7 and 8
+- [ ] add to figure 13 w/ labor share, supply elasticities, and value added / worker from bryan's paper

 ## Doing